 MP for North Northumberland

-David Smith is a Labour (Co-op) MP for North Northumberland, elected in 2024.
-He serves on the Ecclesiastical Committee and the Northern Ireland Affairs Committee.
-The available data does not include details of his prior career.
+David Smith is a Labour (Co-op) MP for North Northumberland, elected in July 2024.
+He currently serves on the Ecclesiastical Committee and the Northern Ireland Affairs Committee.
+The data provided does not include details of his career prior to becoming an MP.

-Declares five financial interests: four miscellaneous entries and one land and property interest (within or outside the UK).
+Declared financial interests include five entries: four miscellaneous items and one land or property interest (within or outside the UK).

 Generated 21 February 2026